adamlilith/enmSdmX/README.md

 ### Using spatially imprecise records
 * `nearestGeogPoints`: Minimum convex polygon from a set of spatial polygons and/or points ("nearest geographic point" method)
 * `nearestEnvPoints`:  Extract "most conservative" environments from points and/or polygons ("nearest environmental point" method)
-* `pointImprecision`: Calculate maximum possible coordinate precision
+* `pointImprecision`: Coordinate imprecision

 ### Bias correction
-* `pointDistWeights`: Proximity-based weighting for occurrences to correct for spatial bias
+* `pointDistWeights`: Proximity-based weighting for occurrences for correcting spatial bias
 * `pointGeoThin`: Thin geographic points deterministically or randomly

 ### Model training ###